-- 9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults? - 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- 9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: Foundations of Clinical Practice 1 includes modules (didactic and small-group discussion) addressing planetary health/ESH: "Social Determinants of Health" and "Poverty, Neighborhood, and Environment."
+Score explanation: The MS1 course Foundations of Clinical Practices 1 includes both didactic and small group sessions titled "Structural & Social Determinants of Health - Poverty, Neighborhood, & Environment" that discusses the items listed above in depth.

-- 10. Does your medical school curriculum address the unequal regional health impacts of climate change globally? - 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- 10. Does your medical school curriculum address the unequal regional health impacts of climate change globally? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.